rohanpadhye/vasco/README.md

 - `MAIN_CLASS` is the entry point to the program

 This will generate a bunch of CSV files in the output directory containing statistics of analyzed methods, contexts, and call chains.

+### Using Generated Call Graphs ###

+To use the generated call graphs progmatically in your own Soot-based analysis, make sure to add the `vasco.callgraph.CallGraphTransformer` to Soot's analysis `PackManager` (see code in `CallGraphTest.main()` for how to do this) which set's the call-graphs in the global `Scene` appropriately.

+Any Soot-based analysis that you add to the pipe-line after the `CallGraphTransformer` can make use of the generated call-graphs by calling `Scene.v().getCallGraph()` or `Scene.v().getContextSensitiveCallGraph()` as you would with the results of SPARK and PADDLE respectively.

 ## Other Examples ##